SiimonL/Proge-Projekt/README.md

 A nonogram game made with Python using the PyGame module.
 I mainly chose this as my project because I want to get comfortable with using 2D lists.

+Used the following modules:
+    pygame
+    numpy
+    os
+    sys
+    time
+    random